How to make a planned gift

 • Would like worry-free management of your investments.

 How does a charitable gift annuity work?

 A charitable gift annuity is a contractual arrangement with a commercial annuity provider.
 It will provide you with a tax-preferred annual income guaranteed for life or a specific number of years.
 Charitable gift annuities are structured in the same way as regular commercial annuities, but they offer distinct advantages due to a charity’s tax-free status.

 A charitable remainder trust is a way of giving assets to the Alzheimer Society Huron Perth through a trust agreement.
 A charitable remainder trust can be established by contributing bonds, stock securities, mutual funds or real estate to a trustee who holds and manages it.
 You may choose a charitable remainder trust because you have an asset that you would eventually like to give to us, but you need the income it now provides or you do not wish to part with your asset right now.

 Gifts of residual interest

-Gifts of residual interest refer to an arrangement under which property, such as a home or farm, is irrevocably deeded to the Alzheimer Society of Huron County.
-Once the asset has been irrevocably transferred to the Alzheimer Society of Huron County, you are entitled to a tax receipt for the present value of the residual interest.
+Gifts of residual interest refer to an arrangement under which property, such as a home or farm, is irrevocably deeded to the Alzheimer Society Huron Perth.
+Once the asset has been irrevocably transferred to the Alzheimer Society Huron Perth, you are entitled to a tax receipt for the present value of the residual interest.
 This tax receipt is based on a Canada Revenue Agency formula.
 You then retain the use of the property for your lifetime or for a predetermined period.
-The Alzheimer Society of Huron County is free to make use of the property or sell it after the specified time period or after you pass away.
+The Alzheimer Society Huron Perth is free to make use of the property or sell it after the specified time period or after you pass away.